Explore River Spree | Things To Do, History, Nearby Attractions & More

 Here’s all you need to know about this important river.

-Why Visit the River Spree in Berlin?
+Why visit the River Spree in Berlin?

-Where is the River Spree Located?
+Where is the River Spree located?

 The Spree, which spans around 400 km, flows across northeastern Germany.
 It begins in the Lusatian Mountains and then, after passing through Bautzen and Spremberg, momentarily divides into two sections.
 After passing through Lake Schwielochsee, it enters Berlin as Müggelspree.

-- Starting point: Lusatian Mountains
+• Starting point: Lusatian Mountains

-- Ending point: River Havel
+• Ending point: River Havel

-- Major attractions along the river: Museum Island, Tiergarten Park, Chancellery, etc.
+• Major attractions along the river: Museum Island, Tiergarten Park, Chancellery, etc.

-Things To Do on the River Spree
+Things to do on the Spree River

-Spree River Cruises
+River Spree Boat Tour - Spree River Cruises

 Around 50 bridges pass through the river, each connecting different river banks.

-- The Oberbaum Bridge, regarded as Berlin's most beautiful bridge, links the Kreuzberg and Friedrichshain neighbourhoods.
+• The Oberbaum Bridge, regarded as Berlin's most beautiful bridge, links the Kreuzberg and Friedrichshain neighbourhoods.

-- The Moltke Bridge, which crosses the Spree, links Alt-Moabit, which is on the north bank near the major train station, to Willy-Brandt-Strabe and the Chancellery, which is on the south bank.
+• The Moltke Bridge, which crosses the Spree, links Alt-Moabit, which is on the north bank near the major train station, to Willy-Brandt-Strabe and the Chancellery, which is on the south bank.

-- The Oberschöneweide and Niederschöneweide neighbourhoods are connected by the Treskow Bridge, a beautiful bridge that spans the Spree.
+• The Oberschöneweide and Niederschöneweide neighbourhoods are connected by the Treskow Bridge, a beautiful bridge that spans the Spree.

-Plan Your Visit To River Spree
+Plan your visit to River Spree

 Visitors are welcome to enjoy or walk along the Spree banks at any time.
 However, most of the cruises through the river start at around 11 AM.
 The total duration of these cruises vary according to the option you choose.